jessicawiradinata/career-website-service/README.md

      created at: Date
 }

-Updates the specified user using user ID as the key
+Updates the specified user using userId in the parameter as the key
 * #### DELETE 'api/users/:userId'
-Delete the specified user using the user ID as the key
+Delete the specified user using userId in the parameterD as the key

 ### Post
 * #### GET 'api/posts/'